mihaipriboi/WRO_Future_Engineers_2024/README.md

 uart.write(msg)
 ```

 In order to detect colors, we have to take pictures in which to search for colors.
 This is the sequence that sets up the camera sensor.
-Due to the limitations of the sensor this camera has, we couldn't manually adjust the white balance, gain, exposure time or access the registries.
+Due to the limitations of the sensor, we couldn't manually adjust the white balance, gain, exposure time or access its registries.

 ```py
 import sensor